cs17btech11049/introduction-to-multiple-linear-regression-R/README.md

 The p-value equals to 0.36 > 0.05 and the maximum distance between the CDFs is really small.
 Therefore we fail to reject the null hypothesis that the sample means are normally distributed.

 - 2.2 Binomial
+Repeat and answer the questions in steps 1 - 6 above with a Binomial distribution parameterized by size = 20 and p = 0.3.

 ```{r}
 samples <- 10000